“Converted Ottoman distillery on the Bosphorus with industrial-chic loft suites and a magical waterfront location”

 Designed by the owners’ daughter, Yasha, the style is Manhattan loft meets Ottoman Modern: functional, no-frills spaces which manage to mix business with pleasure.
 Furnished with polished wood or warm carpet floors, upholstered sofas, kilims, high ceilings and tall windows, expect lots of natural light and mesmerising views across the Bosphorus.

-All of the hotel’s 24 rooms overlook the water, but our favourites are the Duplex Loft Suites - the only ones with direct access to the waterfront.
-In each, a staircase leads up to a bed-and-bathroom on an upper mezzanine level, with a studio-style living space below and a guest loo.
+All of the hotel’s rooms overlook the water, but our favourites are the split-level Loft Suites - the only ones with direct access to the waterfront.
+In each, a staircase leads up to a bed-and-bathroom on an upper mezzanine level, with a studio-style living space below.
 The beds are angled to face the water, and you can enjoy the view from glazed showers in the bathrooms, some of which are furnished with a mini marble hammam.

-The remaining rooms include Small Deluxe Rooms, Deluxe Rooms, Junior Suites, Executive Suites and Family Loft Suites.
-All rooms have air-conditioning, queen size or twin beds dressed with white linen, mini bar (with complimentary mineral water), satellite TV and CD player.
-Most of them have fireplaces, and a supply of fuel in the winter months.
-The suites have living room areas; in the executives, it’s part-separated from the bedroom by a fireplace wall.
+The remaining rooms include Deluxe Rooms, Executive Suites and Family Loft Suites.
+All rooms have air-conditioning, fireplaces, queen size or twin beds dressed with white linen, mini bar (with complimentary mineral water), satellite TV and CD player.

-Sumahan also has a Waterfront Café which offers informal international cuisine - the menu includes salads, soups, pastas and grills as well as sandwiches and snacks.
+Sumahan has a Waterfront Restaurant which offers informal international cuisine - the menu includes salads, soups, pastas and grills as well as sandwiches and snacks.